Nexis-Network/homepage/content/docs/guides/python.md

 ## Configure your python script

 Add a `neon-connect.py` file to your project's root directory and add the following code.
-The script connects to your Exzo Network database and retrieves the current time and Postgres version.
+The script connects to your Nexis Network database and retrieves the current time and Postgres version.

 ```python
 import os